Cryptocurrency Donors In Ukraine Wanted To Profit From The Contribution

 Because tokens are financial assets, airdrops are marketing stunts that reward people monetarily.
 Once an airdrop is received, holders can turn around and exchange those tokens for fiat currency, such as US dollars.
 And to get this reward, you have to somehow join a crypto project.
 In this case, by making a donation to the official address of the Ukrainian government wallet.

 On the day of the airdrop announcement, Ethereum transactions jumped from around 2,400 to over 33 600.
-On March 3, over 25,600 transactions were made and it could have been more.
+On March 3, over 25,600 transactions were made and it might have been more.
 However, hours before the deadline to donate to receive the airdrop, Ukrainian Deputy Prime Minister and Minister of Digital Transformation of Ukraine Mykhailo Fedorov announced that the airdrop was canceled.

 So why did Ukraine cancel the planned airdrop?
 Because Ukrainian government officials realized that many crypto donors were indeed trying to profit from their charitable contribution, which was intended to help Ukraine as Russia invaded the war-torn country.